Key Insight from Our Android App Testing Company

 Unfortunately… that's not always true.

-Yes, Google Play officially states that 12 testers is the minimum requirement.
-But that doesn't mean using exactly 12 testers is the best or safest approach — especially if you want to get approved quickly and without risking another 14-day rejection.
+Yes, Google Play officially states that 12 testers is the minimum requirement for google play store testing.
+But that doesn't mean using exactly 12 google play store beta testers is the best or safest approach — especially if you want to get approved quickly and without risking another 14-day rejection.
+That's why professional android testing service providers recommend more.

-In this guide, we explain why using 20 or 25 testers gives you a much higher approval success rate, and why thousands of developers choose more than the minimum requirement.
+In this guide from our application testing service, we explain why using 20 or 25 testers gives you a much higher android application testing success rate, and why thousands of developers choose our android app testing services packages with more than the minimum requirement.

 In This Guide